| || member for 2 years, 5 months, 6 days|

 FAMILY INFO & BIO

-The Surnames I'm connected to so far are Shaw, Spafford, Briggs, Pennington, Maser or Masear, Pritchard, Hardy, Shoemaker, Kerwin, Boice or Boyce, Simmons and Dishman.
+The Surnames I'm connected to so far are Shaw, Spafford, Briggs, Pennington, Maser or Masear, Pritchard, Hardy, Shoemaker, Kerwin, Boice or Boyce, Simmons, Dishman and Baird.

 Please don't hesitate to contact me if you may have info about my family tree.
 Even the smallest bit could help solve a mystery and close a door....which then, as we all know, usually opens up 3 more LOL.